antmicro/rdfm/documentation/source/introduction.md

 - RDFM Management Server - build instructions and deployment manual for the RDFM Management Server
 - RDFM Server API Reference - comprehensive reference of the HTTP APIs exposed by the RDFM Management Server
 - RDFM OTA Manual - introduces key concepts of the RDFM OTA system and explains it's basic operation principles
+- RDFM Frontend - build instructions for the RDFM Frontend application